The Great War Remembered Concert 2022

 Choir

-Chorus, led by director Tineke Devoghel, is a mixed four-voice choir.
-It is often accompanied by its own small orchestra, which includes a piano, flutes, clarinets and a trumpet.
+Chorus, led by director Tineke Devoghel, is a mixed four-voice choir and has about 70 members.
+It is often accompanied by its own small orchestra, which includes a piano, flutes, clarinets and trumpet.

 Lady Linn